Surrey Divorce Lawyers

 When new claims are added by the respondent, the court process becomes more complex.
 You may need to exchange additional financial documents, attend a Judicial Case Conference, or even prepare for trial.
 This transition can increase costs, delay the divorce, and add emotional strain.

-To reduce the risk of this happening, it is strongly recommended to have a separation agreement in place before filing for divorce.
+To reduce the risk of this happening, it is strongly recommended to have a separation agreement in place before filing for divorce in British Columbia.
 A signed separation agreement outlines the terms of your parenting, financial, and property arrangements and helps demonstrate to the court that all issues have been resolved.

 is it possible for an uncontested divorce to become contested?